|

 260235

-| 1 | | Settlement of Lawsuit - People of the State of California Represented by the San Mateo District Attorney - $69,054.66 | Ordinance | Mayors Office | Ordinance authorizing settlement of the lawsuit filed by the People of the State of California against the City and County of San Francisco for $69,054.66; the lawsuit was filed on August 22, 2025, in San Mateo Superior Court, Case No. 25-CIV-06376; entitled People of the State of California v.
-City and County of San Francisco; the lawsuit involves alleged violations of the California Hazardous Waste Control Law. | | |
+| 1 | | Settlement of Lawsuit - People of the State of California Represented by the San Mateo District Attorney - $69,054.66 | Ordinance | Passed | Ordinance authorizing settlement of the lawsuit filed by the People of the State of California against the City and County of San Francisco for $69,054.66; the lawsuit was filed on August 22, 2025, in San Mateo Superior Court, Case No. 25-CIV-06376; entitled People of the State of California v.
+City and County of San Francisco; the lawsuit involves alleged violations of the California Hazardous Waste Control Law. | PASSED, ON FIRST READING | Pass |

 |